-Lizzie Carr, author of Paddling Britain, chooses her favourite British lakes on which to enjoy a paddle.
+Interested in exploring a different side of the fair British Isles?
+Lizzie Carr, author of Paddling Britain, has chosen her favourite lakes on which to enjoy stand-up paddleboarding.

 Llyn Padarn, Gwynedd